bkushal26/ELM_Bring_up_Petalinux/README.md

 ```

 ### tcl
-This folder contains tcl file which needs to be sourced when starting from scratch
+This folder contains tcl file which needs to be sourced when starting from scratch, supports both versions 2019.1 and 2020.1.
+(2019.1 is temp, will be switiching to 2020.1 fully soon)

 ### shellScripts
 This folder includes shell scripts to automate the tests for mac EEPROM and Utility EEPROM